22.3 Design Guidelines

 use your common sense.
 While some different types of cloth and smaller

-materials such as beads, lace, ribbon are alright as decorative extras,
+materials such as beads, lace, and ribbon are acceptable as decorative

-the item should still be made of the typical components.
-You can not
+extras, the item should still be made of the typical components.
+You cannot

 tailor an item of metal, nor should you apply a brooch to a dress, since